Zeitgeisttt/SmartStream-Tutor/README.md

-# SmartStream Tutor
+# YouTutor
 Project for LA Hacks 2024.
 [Devpost]()

 ## Description
 Have you ever taught yourself with online video lectures?
-Transform your learning experience with **_SmartStream Tutor_**!
+Transform your learning experience with **_YouTutor_**!
 With this Google Chrome extension, you can study any Youtube video as if there is a class tutor by your side.
-Thanks to the power of Google's Gemini Pro GenerativeAI, SmartStream Tutor can create engaging quizzes tailored to the content you're watching.
+Thanks to the power of Google's Gemini Pro GenerativeAI, YouTutor can create engaging quizzes tailored to the content you're watching.
 Explore interactive learning with a simple click!

 ## Features
 - Extracts transcripts from YouTube videos.